johnfedoruk/bangular/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/main.ts" region="bootstrap" title="app/main.ts">
 </code-example>

-Now you're running both AngularJS and Angular at the same time.
+Now you're running both BangularJS and Bangular at the same time.
 That's pretty exciting!
-You're not running any actual Angular components yet.
+You're not running any actual Bangular components yet.
 That's next.

 <div class="l-sub-section">

-#### Why declare _angular_ as _angular.IAngularStatic_?
+#### Why declare _bangular_ as _bangular.IBangularStatic_?

-`@types/angular` is declared as a UMD module, and due to the way
+`@types/bangular` is declared as a UMD module, and due to the way
 <a href="https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#support-for-umd-module-definitions">UMD typings</a>
 work, once you have an ES6 `import` statement in a file all UMD typed modules must also be imported via `import` statements instead of being globally available.

-AngularJS is currently loaded by a script tag in `index.html`, which means that the whole app has access to it as a global and uses the same instance of the `angular` variable.
+BangularJS is currently loaded by a script tag in `index.html`, which means that the whole app has access to it as a global and uses the same instance of the `bangular` variable.
-If you used `import * as angular from 'angular'` instead, you'd also have to load every file in the AngularJS app to use ES2015 modules in order to ensure AngularJS was being loaded correctly.
+If you used `import * as bangular from 'bangular'` instead, you'd also have to load every file in the BangularJS app to use ES2015 modules in order to ensure BangularJS was being loaded correctly.

-This is a considerable effort and it often isn't worth it, especially since you are in the process of moving your code to Angular.
+This is a considerable effort and it often isn't worth it, especially since you are in the process of moving your code to Bangular.
-Instead, declare `angular` as `angular.IAngularStatic` to indicate it is a global variable and still have full typing support.
+Instead, declare `bangular` as `bangular.IBangularStatic` to indicate it is a global variable and still have full typing support.

 </div>

 ### Upgrading the Phone service

-The first piece you'll port over to Angular is the `Phone` service, which resides in `app/core/phone/phone.service.ts` and makes it possible for components to load phone information from the server.
+The first piece you'll port over to Bangular is the `Phone` service, which resides in `app/core/phone/phone.service.ts` and makes it possible for components to load phone information from the server.
 Right now it's implemented with ngResource and you're using it for two things: